 - 1. Authorized sole-source purchases (see below). - 2.
-Authorized emergency expenditures (see below). - 4.
+Authorized emergency expenditures (see below). - 3.
+Purchases from instrumentalities created by two (2) or more cooperating governments, such as, but not limited to those established pursuant to T.C.A. § 12-9-101, et seq. - 4.
 Purchases from non-profit corporations whose purpose or one of whose purposes is to provide products and services specifically to municipalities, as provided in T.C.A. § 6-56-302. - 5.
-Purchases, leases or lease-purchases of real property, as provided in T.C.A. § by City ordinance and state law. - 6.
-Purchases, leases, or lease-purchases of used or secondhand articles consisting of goods, equipment, materials, supplies, or commodities, pursuant to as provided in T.C.A. § 12-3-1202. - 7.
-Purchases through other units of government, as provided in the Municipal Purchasing Law of 1983, as may be amended from time to time T.C.A. § 12-3-1203(a) and 12-3-1203(c). - 8.
-Purchases directed through or in conjunction with the pursuant to State Tennessee Department of General Services statewide contracts authorized for use by Tennessee local governments. - 9.
+Purchases, leases or lease-purchases of real property, as provided by City ordinance and state law. - 6.
+Purchases, leases, or lease-purchases of used or secondhand articles consisting of goods, equipment, materials, supplies, or commodities, as provided in T.C.A. § 12-3-1202. - 7.
+Purchases through other units of government, as provided in T.C.A. § 12-3-1203(a) and 12-3-1203(c). - 8.
+Purchases pursuant to Tennessee Department of General Services statewide contracts authorized for use by Tennessee local governments. - 9.
 Purchases from Tennessee Rehabilitative Initiative in Correction (TRICOR). - 10.
 Professional service contracts, as provided in T.C.A. § 12-3-1209. - 11.
 Other professional services, including actuarial, architectural design, financial and compliance audit, engineering design, financial advisory, legal counsel and medical. - 12.
 Tort liability insurance, as provided in T.C.A. § 29-20-407. - 13.
 Purchase of fuels, fuel products or perishable commodities. - 14.
 Purchases based on contracts established by a cooperative purchasing arrangement recognized by the City pursuant to Resolution No. 2009-50, as provided in T.C.A. § 12-3-1205. - 15.
-Purchases based on contracts established by the United States General Services Administration (GSA) and authorized by GSA for use by US local governments. - 13.16.
+Purchases based on contracts established by the United States General Services Administration (GSA) and authorized by GSA for use by US local governments. - 16.
 Other arrangements and methods pursuant to Tennessee and/or federal law.